Brookhouse School

 Brookhouse School (also known as Brookhouse International School) is an independent British curriculum co-educational day and boarding school that offers early years, preparatory and secondary schooling.
-The first and main campus is located in Langata, a suburb of Nairobi.
+The first and main campus is located in Karen, a suburb of Nairobi.
 The Runda Campus off Kiambu Road was opened in 2017.

 Academics

 Brookhouse follows the National Curriculum for England and students take IGCSE and A-Level at 16+ and 18+, respectively.
 Students take examinations through both the Cambridge International Examinations (CIE) and Edexcel Boards.

 Curriculum

-The school is a British national System admitting students from 2yrs to 18 yrs.
+The school follows the British national system admitting students from 2yrs to 18 yrs.
 Brookhouse Schools also offers an international foundation year bridging programme in partnership with the Northern Consortium of UK Universities (NCUK).

-Extracurricular activities

-Brookhouse School offers a large programme of extra-curricular activities, including a wide range of sports and trips.
-Examples of activities regularly offered at Brookhouse are: